alaa-alchal/Portfolio/README.md

-# Personal python projects
+# Personal Python and SQL Projects:

-Each file in the repository represents a project in python.
+Most significant project can be found in Python and SQL under the name: Airbnb Profit Analysis 2022

-I created this repository to demonstrate my personal data manipulation skills in python.
+This repository was created to demonstrate my personal data manipulation skills in Python and SQL.